 Day 6 – Nelson

-We stayed at the most gorgeous airbnb at Nelson and were greeted with this view !
-While we were bummed with not being able to visit Abel Tasman, this sunset view kind of made up for it.
+The only saving grace was the beautiful Airbnb we stayed at in Nelson.
+Waking up to this view at morning as well as witnessing this fiery sunset was surreal.
+While we were sad about not being able to visit Abel Tasman, this view kind of made up for it.

 Day 7 – Franz Josef Glacier and Lake Matheson

 There are two glaciers in this region for visitors to explore – Franz Josef Glacier and Fox Glacier.
-You can take a flat, easy walk to get close to them in just over an hour; or climb aboard a helicopter and soar above them; or for those who are a bit more adventures, why not walk on them.
+You can take a flat, easy walk to get close to them, or climb aboard a helicopter and soar above them.
+If you are looking for an adventurous option, why not walk on them?

 Now when are you ever going to get an opportunity to walk on a glacier, right?
-While you can walk almost right up to the faces of the glacier on your own, a guided tour is a must for walking onto the ice.
+While you can walk right up to the face of the glacier on your own, a guided tour is a must for walking on the glacier itself.

-The exciting aspect of the glacier hike is that the only way to reach the glacier is by helicopter.
+Now coming to the glacier hike, the best part is that the only way to reach on top of the glacier is via a helicopter.
 This means that a 5-7 minute ride each way is included in your ticket.
-Once we were briefed on the safety measures, we walked to the heli-pad, climbed aboard the chopper and took off for a scenic flight over the area, out to the glacier.
-You enjoy panaromic views of the surrounding mountains and the glaciers.
+Once we were briefed on the safety measures, we walked to the helipad, climbed aboard the chopper and took off.
+From the helicopter, you get to enjoy panoramic views of the surrounding mountains and the glaciers.
 As soon as you see the blue glaciers, you cannot help but stare at them in awe.
 Flying over the icy blue glaciers, you get the best view imaginable.
 I cannot express in words how beautiful these glaciers look from up close.

 Now, coming to the glacier hike, it was an insanely cool activity – definitely once in a lifetime experience!
 You get to walk over ice, squeeze through snug spots and see blue and white ice towers all over.
 Even though we were on top of the ice, we were very comfortable inside our warm adventure gear.
 Our guide was amazing, working away with an axe as we went, chopping away at the ice to create more stable walking space and pausing often to share a wealth of knowledge about the glacier.